 I spent most of that time talking about it with my therapist.
 Flying a rainbow flag puts a target on your house.
 As the victim of criminal harassment the previous year, she had a lot of concerns.
 I had a lot of her same concerns.
 We discussed how I would handle threats.
 What would happen if someone took action stronger than a threat?

 Three years later, four rainbow flags are hanging in my town.
-One arrived in late 2019.
-The other two showed up during 2020.
+One arrived in late 2019, and the other arrived in 2020.
 There may be more than I don't know of, but the other three are visible as I travel to and from work and do errands.
-Sometimes it requires one person to go first for others to feel safe enough to follow.
+Sometimes, it requires one person to go first for others to feel safe enough to follow.

 You don't have to fly a rainbow flag to prove that you're an ally to the LGBTQ+ community.
 It's your personal choice.